 Consequences of not paying taxes

-The CRA can take collection actions without having to go through the courts.
-The CRA takes these measures when they can’t reach an agreement with you or when you don’t follow rules under the Income Tax Act.
-This could mean not filing returns for income taxes or other tax documents like GST/HST returns.
+Below are the measures the CRA takes when they can’t reach an agreement to pay back taxes with you or when the rules outlined in the Income Tax Act are not followed.
+The main rules of which are filing returns for income taxes and other tax documents like GST/HST returns.

 Wage garnishment

 If you owe taxes, the CRA may garnish your wages.
 Meaning they take their money owed from the source rather than waiting for you to pay.
-They do this by issuing a document known as a “requirement to pay” (RTP) to a third party that owes you money or holds your funds.
-This could be your employer, a different person, or a bank.
+They do this by issuing a document known as a “requirement to pay” (RTP) to a third party that owes you money or holds your funds, such as an employer, a bank, or other business or person.
+This can include freezing your accounts.
+This third party is then required to give the CRA a set amount of money out of your funds before passing along the rest to you.

 Credit score